White House eyes new climate change strategies in Biden bill

 Instead, the administration is coalescing around the new package of strategies that the official said could potentially reach the same emission reduction goals without adding new costs to the overall proposed budget.

+A plan backed by Democrats offers tax credits and spending to boost renewable power such as wind and solar and sharply increase the number of electric vehicles.
+Advocates think the plan, plus executive branch action such as a pending Environmental Protection Agency rule to curb methane emissions, and action by states, should be enough to meet or nearly meet Biden’s goal to cut greenhouse gas emissions in half by 2030, compared with 2005 levels.

+Biden said at a town hall last week that he expects to spend the $150 billion that had been targeted for the clean-energy program on climate programs.
+Advocates say the money would most likely be used as block grants to states to pursue their own emissions cuts.

-It’s unclear if the new proposals would be acceptable to Manchin.
+It’s unclear if the new proposals would be acceptable to Manchin, whose home state is a leading producer of coal and natural gas.
 He has preferred an approach that does not favor one industry over the other as coal begins to be phased out for cleaner energy sources.

 The new strategies appear to use more incentives to encourage clean energy use rather than penalties for failing to make the transition, which could help win over Manchin.
 But climate change advocates have argued that penalties are needed to get industries to more quickly turn to cleaner sources as the world races to confront the dire threats of climate change.